ahmedshahrour/reading-notes/Code0201/read08.md

-Controll ing the Position of El ements
+Controlling the Position of Elements

 CSS has the following positioning schemes that allow you to control the layout of a page: normal flow, relative positioning, and absolute